MaralBarkhordari/MaralBarkhordari/README.md

 I'm **Maral Barkhordari**, a Data Analytics professional with experience in the supply chain and retail industries.
 I’m passionate about using **data-driven solutions** to solve business problems, optimize processes, and drive decision-making.

-- 🔍 I specialize in **data analysis, visualization, and business insights** using Python, SQL, and libraries (scikit-learn, numpy, panda, matplotlib).
+- 🔍 I specialize in **data analysis, visualization, and business insights** using Excel, SQL, and visualization tools.

 - 🎓 I hold:
   - A **Data Science Certificate** from the University of Toronto, Canada.